roland-rad-lab/MoCaSeq/README.md

 This repository serves as a companion to an analysis workflow protocol for mouse cancer next-generation data.

 ### Abstract
-Mouse models of human cancer have proven invaluable in linking genetics to molecular mechanisms and phenotypes.
-The tremendous opportunities for reverse as well as forward genetics in mice gain further momentum through the sequencing revolution.
-Sequencing analysis pipelines were however developed for humans, and hence do not account for species-specific differences in genome structures and experimental setups.
+Mouse models of human cancer have transformed our ability to link genetics, molecular mechanisms and phenotypes.
+Both reverse and forward genetics in mice are currently gaining momentum through advances in next generation sequencing.
+Methodologies to analyse sequencing data were however developed for humans, and hence do not account for species-specific differences in genome structures and experimental setups.

 Here, we describe standardised computational pipelines tailored specifically for the analysis of mouse genomic data.
-We present workflows for the detection of all genetic alterations, including single nucleotide variants, indels, copy number variation, loss of heterozygosity and complex rearrangements.
-All components have been extensively validated and cross-compared using multiple methodologies.
-The protocol also contributes novel analytical tools, such as pipelines for inference of chromothripsis.

-We give step by step guidance on the conduction of individual analysis types and provide advice for data interpretation.
-The complete code is available [online](https://github.com/roland-rad-lab/MoCaSeq).
+We present novel tools and workflows for the detection of different alteration types, including single nucleotide variants, indels, copy number variation, loss of heterozygosity and complex rearrangements, such as chromothripsis.
+Workflows have been extensively validated and cross-compared using multiple methodologies.
+We also give step by step guidance on the execution of individual analysis types and provide advice on data interpretation.

+The complete code is available [online](https://github.com/roland-rad-lab/MoCaSeq) and as a [dockerized version](https://cloud.docker.com/u/rolandradlab/repository/docker/rolandradlab/mocaseq).

 This protocol takes 2-7 days, depending on the desired analyses.

 ## System Requirements
+We strongly recommend to use the Docker version of this pipeline!

+- Using the *Docker* version: Platform of your choice.
 - Using the *bash* version: Linux, we run this pipeline under Ubuntu 18.04 LTS.
-- Using the *Docker* version: Platform of your choice.
 - Hardware:
 	- Minimum: 8-core processor, 32 GB RAM
 	- Optimal (running multiple samples in parallel): 48-core processor, 256 GB RAM, Solid-State Drive